 The salary or wages of a non-partner general manager is subject to the employee portion of FICA and Medicare tax only and the business (limited partnership) is responsible for the payroll taxes (matching FICA and Medicare tax and unemployment taxes).
 Of course, the non-partner general manager is also subject to federal and state income taxes based on their marginal tax rate as well.

-Are you paying your non-partner general manager of your limited partnership properly?
+Are you paying the non-partner general manager of your limited partnership properly?

 I would like to acknowledge Karen Absher of KSA Financial & Tax Services for her gracious assistance as a reviewer to make sure that the tax issues conveyed in this post were an accurate representation of US tax law.